mirandrom/mcgill-nlp.github.io/_pages/reading-group.md

 ## Organizers

 The current organizers are Cesare Spinoso, Ori Ernst and Vaibhav Adlakha.
 For more information about the reading group or for requests to join the mailing list, send an e-mail to the organizers at `compling-owner at cs dot mcgill dot ca`.
+For spam filtering reasons, you will need to reply to a confirmation e-mail.
 Note that this mailing list is used for people outside of Mila.
-If you already have a Mila email, you will automatically receive reading group announcements through the `mila-event-announcement` list.
+If you already have a Mila email, you will automatically receive reading group announcements through the `mila-tous` list.

 ## Schedule